AndroidDeveloperLB/apk-parser/README.md

 # apk-parser

-Apk parser for java/Android, forked from here:
+Apk parser for java/Android, forked from here after fixing some issues in it and collecting some fixes from others :

 https://github.com/hsiafan/apk-parser